-We sometimes need to share information with the individuals we process information about and other organisations.
+The Social Services and Wellbeing Directorate sometimes need to share information.
 Where this is necessary we are required to comply with all aspects of the legislation.
-What follows is a description of the types of organisations we may need to share some of the personal information that we process with for one or more reasons:
+Below is a description of the types of organisations we may need to share some of the personal information that we process with: